AnabelSMRuggiero/sbmltoodepy/Tutorial.md

 modelInstance.earchReactionsByName('reaction name', suppress = False)
 modelInstance.SearchFunctionsByName('function name', suppress = False)
 ```

-In SBML, there is no guarantee that names are unique (each component in a model has a unique id).
-If a single component matches, a list with the component's id and object are returned.
-If multiple components match, then a nested list is returned.
-Each element in the list is a list with a component's id and object.
-Lastly, if no match is found, the behavior of the function depends on the keyward argument suppress.
-If suppress is False, an exception is raised.
-If suppress is True, then an empty list is returned.

 The last part of the model's state is simulation time.